danielyule/hearthbreaker/readme.md

 Related Projects
 ----------------

+###HearthSim
 Hiroaki Oyaizu has created [HearthSim](https://github.com/oyachai/HearthSim), another Hearthstone simulator, written in Java with a stronger focus on efficiency and AI modelling.
 It currently has fewer cards implemented, but has a much more sophisticated AI.

+###Focus
+Raffy is working towards a Domain Specific Language (DSL) for Hearthstone Cards, written in JSON.
+The cards are completely defined, but the engine (called [Focus](http://fluiddruid.net/forum/viewtopic.php?f=24&t=4808)) is still in progress.
+These will allow for anyone to define new cards, by simply writing a JSON object to represent the card.

 _Hearthstone: Heroes of WarCraft_ and _Blizzard_ are trademarks of Blizzard Entertainment.